Jamiat Ulema-e-Islam

-Jamiat Ulema-e-Islam (جمیعت علماءِ اسلام, abbreviated as JUI) was founded by Shabbir Ahmad Usmani as an offshoot of the Jamiat Ulema-e-Hind (JUH) on 26 October 1945.
+Jamiat Ulema-e-Islam (جمیعت علماءِ اسلام, abbreviated as JUI, translated as Assembly of Islamic Clergy) is a Deobandi Sunni Muslim organisation that was founded on 26 October 1945 by Shabbir Ahmad Usmani as a pro-Pakistan offshoot of the Jamiat Ulema-e-Hind (JUH).
+It has run candidates for office in Pakistani provincial and national elections, and splintered into several groups in 1980, 2007, and 2020.

+In March 2019, after the decline of a competing faction JUI-S, the Election Commission of Pakistan reportedly allowed Moulana Fazal-ur-Rehman to have his JUI-F party use the old name of Jamiat Ulema-e-Islam with no added letter F.

 History

+Background

+Jamiat Ulema-e-Islam (jui-F) is a Deobandi organisation, part of the Deobandi movement.
+The JUI formed when members broke from the Jamiat Ulema-e-Hind in 1945 after that organisation against the Muslim League's lobby for a separate Pakistan the Splinter member's formed the Jamiat Ulema-e-Islam as a breakaway faction of Jamiat Ulema-e-Hind and backed the Muslim League's idea of separate muslim nation, The Jamiat Ulema-e-Islam pledge allegiance to Muhammad Ali Jinnah and announce openly support to Pakistan movement under the leadership of Shabbir Ahmad Usmani, Who was the Deobandi Islamic scholar he was one of the founding members of Jamia Millia Islamia, New Delhi and a former member of the Jamiat Ulema-e-Hind In 1944, he became a member of the Muslim League who supported the creation of Pakistan.

 The original Jamiat Ulema-e-Hind was formed in British India in 1919.

 After the death of Shabbir Ahmad Usmani in 1949, his close associate Zafar Ahmad Usmani replaced him as head or Amir of JUH.
 Then Mufti Mahmud became Amir of this party in 1962 and remained its head until his death in 1980.

 After the death of Mufti Mahmud, the group was further divided during Muhammad Zia-ul-Haq regime, namely Jamiat Ulema-e-Islam (S) supporting Jihadism and a totalitarian state whereas Jamiat Ulema-e-Islam (F) supporting the movement for restoration of democracy in Pakistan.
 In Pakistan, the JUI was active in the anti-Ahmadiyya riots in 1953 and 1974 and anti-Shia agitations.
-Part of the JUI’s agenda has also been to establish a "pure" Islam in Pakistan.
-In particular, the JUI has sought to eliminate the worship of saints and other practices they regard as un-Islamic.
+Part of the JUI's agenda has also been to establish a "pure" Islam in Pakistan.
+In particular, the JUI has sought to eliminate the worship of saints and other un-Islamic practices.